-Discovered by a doctor looking to establish the first French-style health resort in Asia, the fantastic hill resort station was filled with manicured gardens, opulent villas, turn-of-the-century hotels and a huge lake surrounded by forests of pine trees.
-Da Lat was the dream of Alexandre Yersin, a French-Swiss doctor who studied bacteriology with Louis Pasteur.
+Da Lat was the dream of Alexandre Yersin, a French-Swiss doctor looking to establish the first French-style health resort in Asia.
 Having travelled extensively around Cochinchina (Southern Vietnam) and Annam (Central Vietnam), it is said that Yersin was the first person to identify the area around Dankia Lane and Lang Biang mountain as the one with perfect weather conditions to build a resort town.

 The new hill resort started taking shape by 1905.
 Building a city with the standards of a French hill resort was not an easy task.
 The Cam Ly river was enlarged with a dam upstream to create a lake surrounded by the Annamit mountain chain.
 In this perfect landscape, villas and sanatoriums were created.
 Da Lat was born and soon turned into Indochina’s most prestigious health resort town.

 With the opening of the road to Saigon in 1915, the city started to grow.
-Between 1920 and 1940, many French architects who developed beach resort destinations along the Atlantic Ocean (Arcachon or Biarritz) or along the Channel Sea (Deauville or Le Touquet) reproduced the same models in Da Lat.
-The city was covered by villas in a style similar to France Southwest or Normandy.
+The city was covered by villas in a style similar to the Southwest of France or Normandy.
+Many French architects who developed beach resort destinations reproduced the same models in Da Lat.
 Large hotels like Hotel du Parc or Dalat Palace were inspired by famous hotels in Deauville in Normandy.
 These hotels are still open today and give a romantic and nostalgic feeling of the old Indochina.